aallai/sim_driving/writeup.md

 **Final Result**

 Here is a gif of the car driving in auto mode.
-The car stays on the track, although the driving is not perfectly smooth.
-The video cuts halfway when I put it back into manual to turn the car around.
+The car stays on the track, although the driving is not perfect.
+The car makes abrupt turns in some cases.
+The video cuts halfway when I put it back into manual mode to turn the car around.

 ![alt text][image2]